 - a.
-The applicant must have completed at least 66 semester hours in total, and must have completed the following 45 hours in prerequisite courses prior to enrolling in the professional pharmacy curriculum: - Nine hours of biology, including cellular and molecular biology, structure and function of organisms, and genetics - b.
+The applicant must have completed at least 66 semester hours in total, and must have completed the following 48 hours in prerequisite courses prior to enrolling in the professional pharmacy curriculum: - a.
+Nine hours of biology, including cellular and molecular biology, structure and function of organisms, and genetics - b.
 Eight hours of general chemistry with laboratory - c.
 Three hours of freshman-level rhetoric and writing - d.
-Three hours of sophomore-level survey of American, British, or world literature - e.
+Three hours of humanities - e.
 Three hours of calculus - f.
 Three hours of statistics - g.
 Eight hours of organic chemistry with laboratory - h.
 Four hours of microbiology with laboratory - i.
-Four hours of physics with laboratory b.
+Four hours of physics with laboratory - j.
+Three hours of anatomy, physiology, or anatomy/physiology The remaining 18 semester hours should be from the Core Curriculum. - b.
 The applicant must remove all deficiencies in high school units by the means prescribed in the General Information Catalog before seeking admission to the professional curriculum.